 - Collaborating with product, design, and marketing teams

 Data Science: Data scientists are paid well for their efforts and their expertise.
-The U.S. Bureau of Labor Statistics lists a median salary of $131,490 for data scientist and related positions (with the highest-paid 10 percent earning more than $208,000).
-The 2022 Burtch Works salary survey reports base median salaries from $90k to $275k, with pay rising quickly based on years of experience and, for data science managers, level of responsibility.
+The U.S. Bureau of Labor Statistics lists a median salary of $103,500 per year for data scientists with the highest 10 percent earning more than $174,790.

 Computer Science: The U.S. Bureau of Labor Statistics lists the following salaries for a variety of common computer science jobs: